Important Update to Pre-Employment Checks

 Pre-employment Checks

 Prison officer recruits are required to go through pre-employment screening which includes security vetting as part of their application process.
 As a prison officer, you’re working in a position of trust.
 Security vetting plays a key role in assessing an individual’s integrity and so has a strong link to public trust and confidence within HMPPS.
 The vetting process considers several other factors.
 If you're in doubt about whether you need to disclose something or not, it’s best to include it.
-You’ll be asked to provide information on:
+You’ll be asked to provide information on, but not limited to, the following -

-• Background checks across police information systems on you, your family and other associates
+• Background checks across police information systems on you

-• Credit reference checks (to make sure money problems don't make you vulnerable to blackmail or corruption)
+• Credit reference checks (to ensure any existing financial difficulty is managed to prevent you being vulnerable to blackmail or corruption)

-• Social Media and Open Source checks (these are checks on content about you that's publicly available on the internet to ensure there's nothing linked to you that could undermine public trust and confidence in the prison service)
+• Social media and Open-Source checks (these are checks which consider any information on you which is publicly available via social media platforms and on the internet).
+This is to ensure that there is nothing linked to you that could undermine public trust and confidence in the prison service.

 • Other government and overseas agency checks.